STANDING STILL IN SWITZERLAND

 "I hate you.
 I don't want you to hang out with us.
-I just wanna spend time with my mom," my sister had said to Graham through tears.
+I just wanna spend time with my mom," my family member had said to Graham through tears.
 I could see she had trouble welcoming Graham into our family.
 He was taking good care of my mom in Singapore, it was clear to see.
-However, just as we had trouble welcoming you dementia into our family, well, I think it will take time for my sister to welcome Graham into our family.
+However, just as we had trouble welcoming you dementia into our family, well, I think it will take time for my family member to welcome Graham into our family.

 WHY DID MY MOM CHOOSE YOU?

 Several years ago, over salmon at my house in Korea, my South African friend Chris asked me, "Why did your mum choose dementia?"
 I don't think I really understood his question back then.
 I don't think I was ready to answer it, and maybe it was because you were too close and I was still trying to accept you into my mom's life and my family's life.
 Now looking back on that question, having seen my mom, here's my answer:

 Father And Mother I Love You.
 I learned this acronym from my university students at Yonsei University when I was teaching there in Korea.
 Now I understand that word to mean and incorporate so much more.
 Watching American TV shows about it is one thing, but living it is a whole different matter.
 I always wanted my parents to get along as a child.
 It wasn't until I was a high school student that I realized my parents don't get along, and it's not my fault.
 They still love each other.
 Is that an oxymoron?
 Maybe.
 But that oxymoron created me.
 The first thing my mom asked me about when she saw me was, "How is dad?"
 Seeing how my dad took care of my mom for two years in the US, I could tell he still really loved her too.
 Seeing how Graham treats my mom too, I have a deeper more compassionate understanding of the word FAMILY.

 Awareness.
 Acceptance.
 Action.